Dallyoo/dalibors-resume-project/README.md

+# This repository is not in use anymore.
+Please see this [repository](https://github.com/dallyh/astro-nomical-resume) where I used a different framework, as this one was a little bit overkill for such a simple website.

+Also this branch was just a test of getting rid of bootstrap and using my own implementations of everything.
+This branch isn't fully functional.

 # Dalibor's Resume Project

 For propper function you need to have Node.JS with NPM installed.

-Clone this repository and run npm install under /Resume folder.
+Clone this repository and run npm install under /StaticFilesLibrary folder.
 This will install all the required NPM dependencies

 After that there is a webpack configuration.
 This configuration can be run in multiple ways:
 - npm run build-dev
   - Development build of static assets.
 Assets are not minified.
 - npm run build-prod
   - Production build of static assets.
 Assets are minified and hashed.
-- npm run dev-watch
+- npm run watch-dev
   - Webpack watcher, that watches for changes on static source files (SCSS, TS...)

 Either of those creates static files under wwwroot directory.